We review: LandView, iLandman, Landdox, MyQuorum Land on Demand, WolfePak LandPro and LandVantage

 Landdox includes document management within the system as well.
 Documents loaded into the system are OCR'd (optical character recognition) for easy text searching.

 All map information is available through their API.
 Instead of re-inventing the wheel, they simply tie into Arc.
 I believe this is the only land software that does this.
 Database changes appear live on your map - no database export required!
+A nice feature for modern land teams.

 For quick access to maps, Landdox does provide a simple map visualizer within the platform.